LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaAnorm.md

 }
 ```

-Finally, let’s complicate our example to separate the official language and the other ones:
+To continue, let’s complicate our example to separate the official language from the others:

 ```
 case class SpokenLanguages(